montagejs/collections/README.md

 -   `repeat(value, times)`: repeats the given value either finite times or indefinitely

+### Observers

+Listen for individual property changes on an object.
+The listener may be a function or a delegate.

+-   `Object.addOwnPropertyChangeListener(object, key, listener, beforeChange)`
+-   `Object.removeOwnPropertyChangeListener(object, key, listener, beforeChange)`
+-   `Object.addBeforeOwnPropertyChangeListener(object, key, listener)`
+-   `Object.removeBeforeOwnPropertyChangeListener(object, key, listener)`

+The arguments to the listener are `(value, key, object)`, much like a `forEach` callback.
+The `this` within the listener is the listener object itself.
+The dispatch method must be one of these names, favoring the most specific provided.

+-   `handle` + key (TwoHump) + (`Change` or `WillChange` before change), for example, `handleFooWillChange` for `foo`.
+-   `handleOwnPropertyChange` or `handleOwnPropertyWillChange` before change
+-   `handleEvent`
+-   function

+Listen for ranged content changes on arrays.
+The location of the change is where the given arrays of content are removed and added.
+For unordered collections like sets, the location would not be defined.
+Content changes are not yet implemented for other collections.

+-   `array.addContentChangeListener(listener, beforeChange)`
+-   `array.removeContentChangeListener(listener, beforeChange)`
+-   `array.addBeforeContentChangeListener(listener)`
+-   `array.removeBeforeContentChangeListener(listener)`

+The arguments to the listener are `(plus, minus, at)`, which are arrays of the added and removed values, and optionally the location of the change for ordered collections (lists, arrays).
+For a list, the position is denoted by a node.
+The dispatch method must be one of these names, favoring the most specific provided.

+-   `handleContentChange` or `handleContentWillChange` if before change
+-   `handleEvent`
+-   function

+Listen for content changes from each position within an array, including changes to and from undefined.
+Content changes must be emitted by method calls on an array, so use `array.set(index, value)` instead of `array[index] = value`.

+-   `array.addEachContentChangeListener(listener, beforeChange)`
+-   `array.removeEachContentChangeListener(listener, beforeChange)`
+-   `array.addBeforeEachContentChangeListener(listener)`
+-   `array.removeBeforeEachContentChangeListener(listener)`

+The listener is a listener as for property changes.

 ## List

 Lists are backed by a cyclic doubly-linked list with a head node.
 The